Rabbit-Pickle/rabbit-x-qualification/README.md

 2. Use **_MobX_** as global state management (2 pts) and use the correct type of actions. (+1 pts)
 3. Complete the application with **_all functions_**.
 (4 pts)

-Invite guy.thitiwat@rabbitstale.com to the repository when you finish.
+Invite thitiwat.thongbor@gmail.com to the repository when you finish.
-(or thitiwat.thongbor@gmail.com, if email above is not exist.)
+(or email the repo url to guy.thitiwat@pickle.co.th use the Subject "APPLY FOR PICKLE THAILAND")

 #### Additional ( +1 pts )